Chancellorship of George Osborne: 2012

 The 2012 budget – dubbed the "omnishambles budget" by the then Labour leader Ed Miliband – is viewed as the nadir of Osborne's political fortunes.
 Osborne cut the 50% income tax rate on top earners, which he said had been specially designated by his predecessor as "temporary", to 45%.
 Figures from Her Majesty's Revenue and Customs showed that the amount of additional-rate tax paid had increased under the new rate from £38 billion in 2012/13 to £46 billion in 2013/14, which Osborne said was caused by the new rate being more "competitive".

 Osborne faced criticism for simultaneously proposing imposing Value-added tax (VAT) on food such as Cornish pasties when served at above-ambient temperature.
 Critics commented on the potential effect on vendors, with members of the Treasury Select Committee suggesting that Osborne was inexperienced with the issue after a comment that he 'couldn't remember' the last time he had bought such a pasty from Greggs.
 The "pasty tax" proposal was later withdrawn in what was seen as a political "U-turn", as were proposals to cut tax relief on charitable donations and to tax static caravans.

 In October 2012, Osborne proposed a new policy to boost the hiring of staff, under which companies would be able to give new appointees shares worth between £2,000 and £50,000, but the appointees would lose the right to claim unfair dismissal and time off for training.

 Osborne sent a letter in 2012 to Ben Bernanke, the chairman of the U.S. Federal Reserve, in an attempt to help HSBC's leadership avoid criminal charges over the bank's involvement in laundering drug money and in channelling money to countries under economic sanctions.
-Osborne suggested that if HSBC were to lose its Banking license in the U.S., this could have negative consequences for the financial markets in Europe and Asia.
+Osborne suggested that if HSBC were to lose its banking license in the U.S., this could have negative consequences for the financial markets in Europe and Asia.
 HSBC avoided criminal charges, and settled with the U.S. Department of Justice for $1.92 bn.

+The Autumn Statement for 2012 was delivered to Parliament on 5 December 2012, alongside energy measures including publication of a UK Gas Generation Strategy and plans for consultation on an appropriate fiscal regime for shale exploration.